Finnish companies concerned about cybercrime – how to prepare for cyber risks

 The actor behind an attack may be a foreign state operator with political or military motives.
 Another common perpetrator group is criminals whose motives are often related to economic interests.
 In some cases, the attack may involve an ideological component.

 “There are many companies that have suffered the consequences of cybercrime.
-You may have heard about the case of private psychotherapy clinic Vastaamo (in Finnish).
+You may have heard about the case of private psychotherapy clinic Vastaamo (article in Finnish).
 Cyber attacks are not only a threat to large companies.
 In fact, two thirds of cyber attacks target small and medium-sized businesses,” says Simo Hannula.

 In other words, all companies could be affected by cybercrime.
 In principle, if you have information that could be valuable to criminals, you are a potential target.